 Use metrics throughout your work as it showcases your accomplishments in detail and allows the reader to input your hard skills into the position you are applying for.

 There are many ways to write a professional resume for your next job as Dean of Students or English Professor.
-Follow the tips outlined above and you will surpass the other applicants and be sitting across from the interview panel in no time.
+Follow the tips outlined above, and you will surpass the other applicants and be sitting across from the interview panel in no time.

 Take the time to review resume samples to get ideas for formatting, content, keyword placement, and organization.

-If you need help writing your job search documents, including a strong higher education resume and cover letter, connect with me (Candace) via phone 1 877 738 8052 or send an email.
+If you need help writing your job search documents, including a strong higher education resume and cover letter, connect with me (Candace) via phone at 1 877 738 8052 or send an email.